propmk/coolc/README.md

 # coolc
-C library for doing cool things inside the terminal.
+C library for making Terminal User Interfaces or TUIs.
 Inspired by ncurses.